Eliyahu Koren: The Koren Bible

 The Koren Bible was immediately recognized as the new standard edition of the Hebrew Bible in Israel.
 In response to its publication, David Ben-Gurion declared, "Israel is redeemed from shame".
 The Chief Rabbinate of Israel accepted the edition for reading the haftarah (prophetic portions) in synagogues when the handwritten parchment scroll is not used.
 The Koren Bible became the Hebrew Bible on which the President of Israel is sworn into office.
-The Israeli Ministry of Education and Israeli municipalities began distributing the Koren Bible as gifts to high school graduates, and the Israeli Defense Forces (IDF) also began distributing it to newly inducted soldiers.
+The Israeli Ministry of Education and Israeli municipalities began distributing the Koren Bible as gifts to high school graduates, and the Israel Defense Forces (IDF) also began distributing it to newly inducted soldiers.

 However, the quality of the text has been criticized by academics and scholars.
 For example, Moshe Goshen-Gottstein said: "Since he was aware of his lack in masoretic expertise, he sought the help of three scholars, all of who suffered from the same lack of masoretic expertise [...] while the publisher made persistent claims that this was the first edition set and printed in their old/new homeland, this was, in fact [...] hardly an edition like that of Dotan, but another rehash of the material prepared by Ben Hayim."

 Later on, Koren Publishers Jerusalem published a bilingual Hebrew–English edition of the Koren Bible with a new translation performed by Harold Fisch, a British–Israeli literary scholar and Professor of English and Comparative literature at Bar-Ilan University.
 Fisch was responsible for the English translation of the Hebrew Bible for Koren's Jerusalem Bible (1964), based on Michael Friedländer's Jewish Family Bible, which is still in publication and on its third edition.